Central Highlands (Vietnam): Ðắk Nông

 Dak Nong Province is located in the southwest of Central Vietnam, at the end of the Truong Son Range and lies on a large plateau with an elevation of 500 meters above sea level.

 Dak Nong is renowned for the majestic landscape of waterfalls, nighttime campfires with the sound of gongs and the local-favored stem wine.

 The Srepok river with its tributaries form numerous stunning cascades, which can be mild at some points, and real havoc at another.
-Even more noticeable are Gia Long waterfall with the shape of a wildly sleeping mountain girl and Dray Nur waterfall, which resembles a Great wall of nature.
+Even more noticeable are Gia Long waterfall with the shape of a sleeping mountain girl and Dray Nur waterfall, which resembles a Great wall of nature.
 Besides, there are also falls of Dieu Thanh, Three Layers and Dray Sap, also known as Smoke waterfall since it is obscured by layers of water mist all year round.

 Gia Lai

-Gia Lai is a province in the mountainous region located in the north of The Central Highlands with an elevation of 600-800m.
+Gia Lai is a province in the mountainous region located in the north of The Central Highlands with an elevation of 600–800 m.
 Gia Lai borders Kon Tum in the north, Dak Lak in the south, Cambodia in the west, and Quang Ngai, Binh Dinh, Phu Yen in the east.

 This region possesses a long history and an ancient culture.
 This culture's identity is intricately involved with ethnic minorities, primarily Gia Rai and Ba Na.
 Their specificities are exhibited through communal houses, stilt houses, funeral houses, traditional festivals, costumes and musical instruments.

-Gia lai is home to numerous lakes, streams, waterfalls, mountain passes, and primeval forests where natural scenes hold the stunning wilderness of The Central Highlands such as Kon Ka Kinh and Kon Cha Rang tropical forests.
+Gia lai is home to numerous lakes, streams, waterfalls, mountain passes, and primeval forests.

 Coming to Gia Lai, Xung Khoeng waterfall (Chu Prong district) and Phu Cuong waterfall (Chu Se district) are indispensable destinations.
 There are many mesmerizing streams such as White Rock Creek, Dream Spring.
-Moreover, other landscapes are not as beautiful as Mong ferry on Pa river, Pleiku Lake on an immense and tranquil mountain, Ham Rong Mountain with a height of 1.092m whose ridge is an inactive crater.
+Moreover, other landscapes are not as beautiful as Mong ferry on Pa river, Pleiku Lake on an immense and tranquil mountain, Ham Rong Mountain with a height of 1,092 m whose ridge is an inactive crater.

 Kon Tum

 Kon Tum is a province to the north of Gia Lai - Kon Tum plateau, which is one of the three biggest ones in Tay Nguyen.

-Kom Tum City is built on Đắk Bla riverside, a branch of Pơ Ko river.
+Kon Tum City is built on Đắk Bla riverside, a branch of Pơ Ko river.
 It is also a former French Administrative Center.
 French missionaries arrived here in 1851.

-There are Ngoc Linh Mountain, Chu Mon Ray, Sa Thay primitive forest, Đắk Tre tourism area, and Đắk Tô hot springs.
+There are Ngọc Linh Mountain, Chu Mon Ray, Sa Thay primitive forest, Đắk Tre tourism area, and Đắk Tô hot springs.
 There are more than 20 ethnic groups, the most populated of whom are Ba Na, Xo Dang, Gie Triêng, Gia Rai, B Rau, Ro Min, etc.

 Most of the ethnic minorities live by shifting cultivation and hunting.
 There is a diverse and colorful culture in the community of ethnic groups in Tay Nguyen.

+Transport

+The region is served by 6 airports: